Asynchronous multi-class traffic management in wide area networks: Numerical Result

 \subsection{Performance Evaluation}

-This section compares existing TE approaches and AMTM in terms of link utilization, network utility, end-to-end delay, and scalability.
-To ensure the fairness of the comparison, we use common settings during the simulation.
-Firstly, we set the interactive period between the underlying nodes and the TE server as 10 seconds.
-This means the TE epochs in centralized and semi-centralized TE are 10 seconds, which is an feasible interval considering various factors such as algorithm running time, control message delay, and rule configuration time.
-Note that TE epochs may be longer in some networks (e.g., several minutes).
-In those scenarios, flows experience a longer delivery delay.
-Secondly, we use Yen's algorithm\cite{YenS} to find the five shortest paths for each node pair as the candidate paths.
-The compared TE schemes are as follows.
+This section compares existing TE approaches and AMTM in terms of link utilization, network utility, delay, and scalability.
+We maintain a standardized setup during simulations to ensure a fair comparison.
+First, we set an interaction period of one second between the data plane of switching nodes and the TE server.
+Therefore, the TE period for both centralized and hierarchical TE approaches is one second.
+It cannot be decreased further due to the shortest algorithm running time of available algorithms (i.e., approximately one second\cite{xu2023teal}), control message delay, and rule configuration time.
+In certain instances, however, the TE period might be longer (e.g., several minutes), resulting in longer E2E delivery delays for flows.
+Additionally, we employ Yen's algorithm\cite{YenS} to find the top five shortest paths between each pair of nodes as the candidate paths.
+The compared approaches are detailed below.

 \hangafter 1 \hangindent 1em